ComplianceAsCode/content/tests/README.md

 UserKnownHostsFile /dev/null
 ```

-All logs of TestSuite are stored in `logs` directory.
+All logs of Test Suite are stored in `logs` directory.
 The specific diretory is shown at the beginning of each test run.

 ### Profile-based testing